avnet-iotconnect/iotc-arduino-mchp-avr-sdk/README.md

   * Environment
 * You may choose to enter a blank Device Unique ID (DUID), and in that case the default auto-generated ID, unique for each board will user.
 This ID will be printed on the screen.
-* Obtain the fingerprint of the device certificate that is displayed on the screen above.
-This can be done with openssl command line or [this web site](https://www.samltool.com/fingerprint.php)
-* Note the **fingerprint** and the **Device ID** value and use it in the next steps.
+* Note or save the device certificate displayed on the terminal (including the BEGIN and END lines) and the **Device ID** value, and use it in the next steps.

 ## IoTConnect Setup